VernonGrant/volcano-theme/README.md

-# Volcano.vim
+# Volcano Theme

-A low contrast dark theme for Vim.
+A low contrast dark theme for Emacs, Vim, Tmux and Kitty.

 ## Screenshots: